pskeshu/kbibtex/kbibtex-search-standalone/README.md

 - Complex queries might not be supported by all engines
 - Results are limited to what each API provides
 - No authentication support for restricted databases
+- **Historical papers**: Papers published before ~1990 may not be well-indexed in modern databases.
+For example, Einstein's 1905 papers won't be found by year search.
+Instead, search by **title** (e.g., `title="Electrodynamics of Moving Bodies"`) to find reprints and highly-cited versions

 ## License